barbosa-wellington/AI-Planning-D-APP/ai_pipeline/README.md

 This folder contains the files related to the development and implementation of the AI assistant and data process ELT.

-Before working on this section, it is necessary to run the command
+Before working on this section, ensure that you are installed Anaconda Python and run the following command.

     # conda activate ai-planning-D-App

-    This command will initialize the Anaconda Python environment with the already install libraries from the requirements.yml file.
+    This command will initialize the Anaconda Python environment.
+Next whithin the environment import the required libraries for this project by running the code above.

+    # pip install -r requirements.yml

+    Now, you are go to process to use any feature on this application.
 ## Datasets

 This folder contains the dataset for basic LLM feed-forawrd data.